hero media

 Enjoy local produce at the new The Farmhouse restaurant.

-The fun doesn’t stop there, with a range of activities available to guests to make the stay even more memorable.
-Interact with the resident miniature cows, donkeys, horses and sheep; work on your short game at the country golf holes and tees; or grab a kayak or SUP and paddle on the idyllic lake.
+A range of activities is available to guests to make the stay even more memorable.
+Meet the resident miniature cows, donkeys, horses and sheep; work on your short game at the country golf holes and tees; or grab a kayak or SUP for an idyllic paddle on the lake.

 Horses at Sixty6 Acres